-Information on Aberdeen City's Access from the North Proposals (Third Don Crossing)
+Aberdeen City's Access from the North Proposals (Diamond Bridge)

 Since the 1970's various schemes have been considered for a new crossing over the River Don.
 In 2003, Aberdeen City Council (ACC) decided to review these past proposals and identify other alternatives in respect to Access from the North.
-A Stage 2 feasibility study was carried out investigating three route corridors crossing the River Don.
-The purpose of the Stage 2 Assessment was to investigate and compare the three proposed route corridors to establish which option would be the most suitable to progress.
+A feasibility study was carried out investigating 3 options crossing the River Don.
+The purpose of the assessment was to investigate and compare the 3 proposed options to establish which option would be the most suitable to progress.
 The feasibility study involved an Engineering Assessment, Economic Assessment, Environmental Assessment, Traffic Modelling, and a two staged Public Consultation.
-In 2004 ACC instructed that Option 1 be progressed to the Stage 3 Assessment.
-The Stage 3 Assessment was similar to Stage 2 but investigated the preferred line in greater detail.
+In 2004 ACC instructed that Option 1 be progressed.
+The assessment investigated the preferred line in greater detail.

-Following ACC's decision to progress Option 1 as the preferred line the following work has been undertaken:
+Following ACC's decision to progress Option 1 as the preferred line the following work was undertaken:

 Traffic Modelling and Economic Assessment

 More detailed traffic modelling was carried out for the scheme and the surrounding network.
 This information gave greater insight as to the affects of the proposals as well as indicating what measures would be required to enable traffic using both the proposals and the surrounding network to move efficiently eg proposed traffic signals at the St Machar Drive/Bedford Road junction.

 In addition to this model the previous traffic model that was used for the assessment was refined and re-run.
 The results of this model was also used to measure the economic benefits of the scheme.
 The modelling suggests that through journey time savings and reductions in distances travelled the proposals give a large economic return.